Oh, how we all want to know how to do that!

 How is that even possible?

-Well, I’ve learned quite a bit about parenting ahead and making sure we aren’t in those awkward positions very often.
+Well, I’ve learned quite a bit about parenting ahead, good parenting skills and making sure we aren’t in those awkward positions very often.

 1. Think Ahead – Where are you going?
 What kind of atmosphere is it?
 Do your kids need to be quiet?
 Do they need to sit for a long period of time?
 Do they need something to keep them busy?
 Will there be other kids there?
 Think through the event, the day, the activity… what do your kids need to hear from you before they even walk in the door?